ssaucedo/create-react/README.md

 ### Todos:

-* General:
 * Sagas isolation.
 Apply pattern 1 for the whole app.
-  *